-- I. Advise the applicant that the application contains the key information required.
-The applicant will then be requested to submit online Individual Questionnaires for all proposed PCF holders via the ONR system in order to move to the assessment phase of the application process; or - II.
-Advise the applicant that the application does not contain the key information to proceed to the assessment phase and so is not being progressed to that stage.
+- I. Advise the applicant that the application contains sufficient material to proceed to the submission of IQs and the Garda Vetting Form; or - II.
+Advise the applicant that the application does not contain sufficient material to proceed to the submission of IQs and the Garda Vetting Form and so is not being progressed to that phase.
 A statement of the omitted information is also provided to assist the applicant should it wish to submit another application in the future.
-The applicant will be informed that any subsequent application will be considered a new application and the authorisation process commences again.
+Any subsequent application will be considered a new application and the authorisation process commences again.